 Three Things to Learn from Psalm 119:18

-- One is that there are wonderful things in the Word of God.
-"Open my eyes, that I may behold wonderful things from Your law."
-The word "law" is "Torah" and means "instruction" or "teaching" in this psalm.
-There are wonderful things in God's teaching to us.
+1. There are wonderful things in the word of God.
+“Open my eyes, that I may behold wonderful things from Your law.”
+The word “law” is “Torah” and means “instruction” or “teaching” in this psalm.
+There are wonderful things in God’s teaching to us.
 In fact, they are so wonderful that when you really see them, they change you profoundly and empower holiness and love and missions (2 Corinthians 3:18).
-Which is why reading and knowing and meditating on and memorizing the Word of God is so crucial.
+Which is why reading and knowing and meditating on and memorizing the word of God is so crucial.

-- The second thing we learn from this verse is that no one can see these wonderful things for what they really are without God's supernatural help.
-"Open my eyes, that I may behold wonderful things from Your law."
-If God does not open our eyes, we will not see the wonder of the Word.
+2. No one can see these wonderful things for what they really are without God’s supernatural help.
+“Open my eyes, that I may behold wonderful things from Your law.”
+If God does not open our eyes, we will not see the wonder of the word.
 We are not naturally able to see spiritual beauty.
 When we read the Bible without the help of God, the glory of God in the teachings and events of the Bible is like the sun shining in the face of a blind man.
-Not that you can't construe its surface meaning, but you can't see the wonder, the beauty, the glory of it such that it wins your heart.
+Not that you can’t construe its surface meaning, but you can’t see the wonder, the beauty, the glory of it such that it wins your heart.